A baby – A child – An adult

 Baptism (also known as Christening) is the heart of an amazing journey of faith as a follower of Jesus Christ.
 You are never too young or old to undertake this step.

 It may be you were baptised as a child or in a different Christian tradition, but there are always ways to renew promises made so you can make a fresh start for your future life.

-Baptism implies commitment to a continuing connection with the Church so children have the opportunity to grow in faith, learn more about Jesus and find their place within God’s family.
+Baptism implies commitment to a continuing connection with the Church so those baptised have the opportunity to grow in faith, learn more about Jesus and find their place within God’s family.

 Parents who do not wish their children to be baptised immediately, but wish to give thanks to God for the birth or adoption of a child, are welcome to ask for a service of Thanksgiving for the Gift of a Child.

 Adults and older children who have not been baptised are encouraged to ask for baptism.
 They make the promises for themselves so have to be sure that they believe in God, want to learn more about Jesus and want to become a member of the Church.
-The vicar is always ready to talk to those who wish to explore what this might mean!
-There is the opportunity for enquirers to join an informal six-session course (called Start!) which is run in the parish.
+The Vicar is always ready to talk to those who wish to explore what this might mean.

-If you wish to be baptised, or wish to have a child baptised, please make contact with the Church Officer for baptism or the vicar.
+If you wish to be baptised, or wish to have a child baptised, please do contact us.